aistabci/abci-docs/en/docs/tips/spack.md

 [username@es1 ~]$ module load xxxxx
 ```

-To update modules of all the installed software, type the following command.
+To update modules of all software installed by Spack, type the following command.
 ```
 [username@es1 ~]$ spack module tcl refresh
 ```

-To remove modules of all the installed software, type the following command.
+To remove modules of all software installed by Spack, type the following command.
 ```
 [username@es1 ~]$ spack module tcl rm
 ```